Small business restructuring: An attractive option for directors who want to maintain control

 How BDO can help

 At BDO we support businesses to manage their position and protect their interests proactively.
-Our Business Restructuring services cover all aspects of the issues faced by distressed and underperforming businesses.
+Our business restructuring services cover all aspects of the issues faced by distressed and underperforming businesses.

-BDO has a team of professionals experienced in handling both corporate and personal insolvency, including voluntary administration proceedings and court-appointed liquidations and receiverships.
+We have a team of professionals experienced in handling both corporate and personal insolvency, including voluntary administration proceedings and court-appointed liquidations and receiverships.
+Learn more about the alternatives available to businesses under debt stress by contacting your local BDO team.